THE STUDENT CODE

 4) Witnesses shall be called in one at a time to make a statement and to respond to questions.

 5) After hearing all of the information, the Hearing Panel will begin its deliberations.
 Using the standard “preponderance of evidence,” which means that the information presented at the hearing would lead one to conclude that it is highly probable that the violation(s) occurred as alleged, the members will determine, by majority vote, whether the violation occurred as alleged.
-If it is determined that the violation(s) occurred as alleged, by majority vote, the members will decide upon the appropriate sanction.
+If it is deter¬mined that the violation(s) occurred as alleged, by majority vote, the members will decide upon the appropriate sanction.

 6) The Chair of the Hearing Panel will send an approved method of notification to the student within two (2) instructional weekdays of the Panel’s decision.
 The letter shall inform the student about the Panel’s decision, the date of the decision, and if applicable, the sanction(s) imposed.

-B. Behavioral Misconduct
+C. Behavioral Misconduct

 1. Reporting Misconduct

 Any member of the college community may file charges alleging a violation of the Student Code.
-A charge, that includes a description of the alleged violation, must be submitted in writing to the Director of Student Affairs as soon as possible after the incident occurs, but no later than five (5) instructional weekdays after the incident, unless the person filing the charge demonstrates that exceptional circumstances prevented filing the charge within this time period.
+A charge, that includes a description of the alleged violation, must be submitted in writing to the Director of Student Affairs (DSA) as soon as possible after the incident occurs, but no later than ten (10) instructional weekdays after the incident, unless the person filing the charge demonstrates that exceptional circumstances prevented filing the charge within this time period.
 The Director of Student Affairs will determine whether the circumstances merit an extension of the deadline.

 2. Behavioral Misconduct Procedure